sgruhier/foundation_rails_helper/README.md

 ## Usage

-Nothing to do, just add this gem to your Gemfile
+For form helpers, nothing to do,

-To get access to `display_flash` in your views add in your `app/helpers/application_helper.rb`
+To get access to `display_flash` in your views add in your `app/helpers/application_helper.rb` file

 ```
   include FoundationRailsHelper::FlashHelper